parides55/get-to-know-the-b737/README.md

 - The code to make the gallery responsive was taken from the [Love Running project-Gallery](https://learn.codeinstitute.net/courses/course-v1:CodeInstitute+LRFX101+2023_Q2/courseware/e805068059af42af87681032aa64053f/391954f5ae8547e180a539c0d51e063c/)
 - The hoover feature of the gallery was taken from the [W3School-Gallery](https://www.w3schools.com/css/tryit.asp?filename=trycss_image_gallery)

+<strong> Many thanks to my mentor Okwudiri for his guidance and isnpiration.
+A big thank you to my wife for her support and honest opinion.